-- Students encouraged to take part in NSS, NCC, outreach and extension activities in neighbouring villages. - Gandhi Jayanthi organizing for fostering Gandhian Values among staff and students. - Sri Satyarthi praised students for their enthusiasm and understanding on contemporary social problems.
+- Students encouraged to take part in NSS, NCC, outreach and extension activities in neighbouring villages. - Gandhi Jayanthi organizing for fostering Gandhian Values among staff and students.

 7.1.10 - The Institution has a prescribed code of conduct for students, teachers, administrators and other staff and conducts periodic programmes in this regard.
 The Code of Conduct is displayed on the website There is a committee to monitor adherence to the Code of Conduct Institution organizes professional ethics programmes for students, teachers, administrators and other staff Annual awareness programmes on Code of Conduct are organized